 Not spending money is hard!
 There are so many amazing things all around us just begging for some of our hard earned cash.
 Temptation is everywhere!
-But don’t worry – follow these guidelines and learn how to not spend all your money!
+But don’t worry – follow these guidelines and learn how to stop spending all your money!

 Avoidance is Key

 Alright, so you’ve figured out what you tend to overspend on!
 Awesome!
 Now to its time to stop spending all your money on those things.
 I’ve found that avoidance works best.
 When I’m trying to save money, I won’t even go to a restaurant.
 I know there’s no way I’ll be able to go and just get a salad or some other cheaper option.
 If I make it to a restaurant, I’m going all out.
 And when I can’t decide what I want, I’ll get two entrees for double the price!
 Yes, I realize I have a problem.
 That’s why I just don’t go!

 But you can use the same tactic against your spending weaknesses!
 Have a shoe or clothing problem?
 Stay away from the mall.
 Spend too much on video games?
 Avoid Gamestop like the plague!
 Have an online shopping addiction?
 Stay off of Amazon!
 Out of sight out of mind really does work wonders.

 Make a List